 The last piece of the puzzle is toxicity.
 IDEM gets toxicity data from sites such as U.S. EPA’s Integrated Risk Information Service (IRIS) and the Agency for Toxic Substances and Disease Registry (ATSDR).
 These sites post data, often developed from animal studies, on how toxic a substance is and how likely it is to cause cancer.

 All pollutants are not equally toxic.
 For example, IDEM regularly monitors for both acetone and benzene.
-While acetone is safe at concentrations up to 31,000 µg/m3 (micrograms per cubic meter), benzene becomes a concern at concentrations as low 30 µg/m3.
+While acetone has a threshold at concentrations up to 31,000 µg/m3 (micrograms per cubic meter), benzene becomes a concern at concentrations as low 30 µg/m3.
 IDEM updates its toxicity data as it becomes aware of changes, and performs a complete toxicity data review every two to three years.

-IDEM performs a monthly screening of all air toxics data to look for unusually high hazards or risks, as well as performing a more in-depth analysis every two years.
+In addition to the more in-depth analysis mentioned above, IDEM performs a monthly screening of all air toxics data to look for unusually high hazards or risks.